 This is a relatively new discovery (and the color is limited edition!), but I've quickly become smitten with this camellia oil–enriched lip balm from Tatcha.
 Oh, and it's also infused with 24-karat gold.
 So there's that.
 I've been wearing it most days of the week and plan on stocking up before it leaves Tatcha's website forever.

 I knew this whimsical balm from Glossier was a cult favorite, but I didn't understand the hype until I finally tried it a few weeks ago.
 First, it smells like cake.
 And I love cake.
 Second, the main ingredients (castor oil, beeswax, and extracts from rice bran, rosemary, and cupuaçu fruit) don't clog my the pores around my mouth.
 Instead, I'm left with a hydrated, glossy, ever-so-slightly glittering finish.
 I'm obsessed.

-If you're looking for a $10 high-gloss coconut oil–free lip treatment that can rival a $180 counterpart with similar results, look no further than this new launch from EOS.
-It's supremely moisturizing, and I love to slather it on at night post-scrub (which I rave about here).
+If you're looking for a $10 high-gloss coconut oil-free lip treatment that can rival its quite expensive counterpart with similar results, look no further than this new launch from EOS.
+It's supremely moisturizing, and I love to slather it on at night post-scrub.

 In pretty much every review or roundup I write, I iterate how much I love any beauty product that can multitask.
 I'm not sure if this comes down to the pure novelty and inevitable "cute" factor of the packaging or my actual laziness.
 Regardless, this French beauty from Votre Vu has me covered on both fronts.
 One part balm, one part hand cream (see those adorable stacked caps?), this is by far one of my favorite products I own, and it has a permanent home on my nightstand.
 There are two different versions, but I especially love the one with the raspberry-tinted balm (it's super-subtle) and almond-infused hand cream (it smells like heaven on earth.)